K-dash/nblm-rs/README.md

 - Rust 1.90.0 or later
 - Google Cloud project with NotebookLM API enabled
-- Authentication credentials (gcloud, service account, or access token)
+- Authentication credentials (gcloud or access token)

 ### Build from source